 Where to Eat

-We ate a delicious lunch at Glocknerhaus after finishing our hike to Sandersee.
+We ate a delicious lunch at Glocknerhaus after completing the Glacier Trail Pasterze hike.

 Hiking: